 Now that you understand the different types of ads you can create with Google Ads, let’s cover how to target specific users based on demographic.

-Google ad platform carefully select an inspiring language and create excitement about a product.
-This is to build what is next as the ads hook that makes the ad much compelling and guides the viewer to visualize what they could do with the platform.
+Google ad platform carefully selects an inspiring language and creates excitement about a product.
+This is to build what is next as the ad’s hook that makes the ad much more compelling and guides the viewer to visualize what they could do with the platform.

 Also worthy to note about Google ads is the colour palette.
-The primary colours like blue come out well visually with a blue palette of Facebook itself.
-This colour palette gives a positive outlook amongst which are trust and stability as could be seen as been used by many large tech companies.
+The primary colours like blue come out well visually with the blue palette of Facebook itself.
+This colour palette gives a positive outlook amongst which are trust and stability as could be seen as being used by many large tech companies.

 What to Know from this Facebook Ad

 - Active verbs and the choice of words you choose matters

 - Basically, primary colours give you a more befitting outlook

 - Carry out the test using financial incentives

 As events occur at different times and places, it calls for the opportunity to commence a Facebook ad campaign that is creative to suit the said campaign.

 But many ads are weak or featureless because the ad message is not well communicated which tends to call for little or no attention in the end.
 (Always use social media promotions that attempt to pick up on celebrity events).